MateuszKrolik/RN-EXPENSE-TRACKER/README.md

 for One-Way-Data-Flow encouragement and Immutability.

-These skills will be directly applicable in my every day life as a FullStack Web/Mobile Developer!
+These skills will be directly applicable in my every day life and future career as a FullStack Web/Mobile Developer!

 I also learned the importance of User Authentication, as you'll see shortly in below section ⬇⬇⬇.